Mark Richt: "U" Network for University of Miami Football Alumni

-In July 2016, Richt and his wife Katharyn announced that they will be launching ‘The U Network’.
-“The U Network is going to be designed to help guys find work when their playing days are over whether it’s right after college or after their pro days.
+In July 2016, Richt and his wife Katharyn announced they would launch 'The U Network'.
+"The U Network is going to be designed to help guys find work when their playing days are over whether it's right after college or after their pro days.
 My wife is going to be the person kind of facilitating everything—all of the paperwork and all of the things it will take to connect people with events and connecting players with employers.
-It’s also going to be about reunion and connection, but the main goal is finding work for these guys and I’m talking about the guys who truly want work.
-We’re not just going to give somebody something.
-They’ve got to do their part, but sometimes all they need is a little bit of help of guidance, connection, and networking.”
+It's also going to be about reunion and connection, but the main goal is finding work for these guys and I'm talking about the guys who truly want work.
+We're not just going to give somebody something.
+They've got to do their part, but sometimes all they need is a little bit of help of guidance, connection, and networking."

 "(Coach) Richt is asking players to commit three, four or five years, the most important years of their lives to him and this program," said Don Bailey Jr., Richt's former teammate.
 "In turn, he's committing to them to make sure their professional life is forever secure after football.
 I think it's the ultimate payback."